rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 allowed for a brute-force attack, breaking the encryption in 17 hours, using a contemporary computer.</p>

 The major issue with using a symmetrical key is that both parties need to know the key in advance.
-To solve the issue algorithms based on a public/private key are used.
+To solve the issue, algorithms based on a public/private key are used.
 The main idea is as follows: A recipient has two keys one public and one private.
 A sender encrypts a message using an algorithm with a public key.
 This message can only be decrypted using a private key.